When it comes to birthday parties, there are some food traditions that stand the test of time. Others less so.

 - Cadbury's Chocolate Finger Biscuits

-- Cupcakes - maybe these or these
+- Cupcakes - maybe these Chocolate Cupcakes or these Chocolate and Caramel Cupcakes

-- Iced gingerbread biscuits - like this.
+- Iced gingerbread biscuits - like these super cute hearts.

-There's rarely many sandwiches - my theory on sandwiches at a birthday party goes like this - cut out the middle man ... make the sandwiches and put them straight in the bin.
+There are rarely many sandwiches - my theory on sandwiches at a birthday party goes like this - cut out the middle man ... make the sandwiches and put them straight in the bin.

 But there's ALWAYS -